Codecademy/docs/content/python/concepts/modulo/modulo.md

 ---
-Title: 'Modulo'
+Title: "Modulo"
-Description: 'A modulo calculation returns the remainder of the division between two numbers.'
+Description: "A modulo calculation returns the remainder of the division between two numbers."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Operators'
+  - "Operators"
-  - 'Logical'
+  - "Logical"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 In Python, the percent sign (`%`) is known as the modulo operator.